DedanOpiyo/code-challenge-coffee-shop/README.md

      ```bash
      pipen

--**Refer to step three for file creation if you want to create the project from scratch: 3.
-Create Class Files
+*__Refer to step three for file creation. if you want to create the project from scratch* —
+`3.
+Create Class Files`
--**Alternatively fork and clone the repo to follow along with the code and run:
+**Alternatively fork and clone the repo to follow along with the code and run:
 ```bash
 pipenv install
 pipenv shell